 - You only know your friend or fiancé online and may never have met in person.

 - Photographs of the scammer show a very attractive person, and appear to have been taken at a professional modeling agency or photo studio.
-If they provide you with a copy of their passport or visa, you can always contact the U.S. Embassy in the country where the passport or visa was issued to check the validity of the document.

 - The scammer’s luck is incredibly bad – he or she is in a car crash, or arrested, or mugged, or beaten, or hospitalized.
 Close family members are dead or unable to assist.
 Sometimes the scammer claims to have a young child overseas who is ill or hospitalized.